dsGitHubRepository/softTestSuiteproj1/README.md

 ### Introduction
 Federal election commission regularly publishes campaign contributions.
 Though identifying individual donors in terms of their $ contributions are important but we will not do it since federal law phohibits that.
-As a data analyst we would rather identify lucrrative time and area for soliciting future donations for similar candidate.
+As a data analyst we would rather identify lucrrative time and area for soliciting future donations for similar candidates.

+### Challenge Summary
+Fom campaign contributions input files such as  cn.txt, cm.txt, ccl.txt, "itoth.txt", etc were chosen.
+From each entry only relevant field such as committee ID, zip code, transaction date, transaction amount and other ID was chosen to distill two ouput files such as

+1. medianvals-by-zip.txt
+2. medianvals-by-date.txt

+medianvals-by-zip: Presents a running median, total dollar amount and total number of contributions by recipient and zip codes.

+medianvals-by-date: Presents calculated median, total dolalr amount and total number of contributions by recipient and date.

 ### Goal
 This project aims to analyze purchases within the social network of users and detect users like user's id 1, 2, etc showing anomalous behavior i.e.; some shopper (referenced by id) making consecutively huge number of purchases (for a unique "id" and "timestamp") comparing the average trend (parameter: No of purchases, total purchases, etc) be identified as flagged purchase and be reported as